mangathemango/Zeroed/README.md

 ![1739432013009](image/README/1739432013009.png)

 - Step 4: Extract the files
 - Step 5: Open Unity Hub, click "Add project from disk", and select the folder you just extracted

 ![1739432161303](image/README/1739432161303.png)

 - Step 6: Click on the project, and you're done!

 The bad thing about this approach is that whenever there's a new feature

 ### How to play test the game using git (Recommended)
+- Step 1: Download Git